PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ### Quorums for reading and writing

 More generally, if there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes for each read.
 (In our example, n = 3, w = 2, r = 2.)
-As long as w + r > n, we expect to get an up-to-date value when reading, because at least one of the r nodes we’re reading from must be up to date.
+As long as w + r > n, we expect to get an up-to-date value when reading, because at least one of the r nodes we're reading from must be up to date.
 Reads and writes that obey these r and w values are called quorum reads and writes.

 A workload with few writes and many reads may benefit from setting w = n and r = 1.
 This makes reads faster, but has the disadvantage that just one failed node causes all database writes to fail.